Exercises

 To stay balanced on two legs, you need to have the same weight on the front as on the back.
 So with a big belly, you need a big butt to keep from falling forward.
 As your rectus abdominis become stronger and pull your belly in, it becomes possible to tilt your pelvis forward and pull your butt in.

-- Walk every other day for ten minutes at a brisk walking pace, preferably (partly) on an uneven surface (rough patch of grass).
-Walking (at a brisk pace) on an uneven surface turns out to be a surprisingly good workout for all your muscles, starting with your foot muscles.
-Do this for six months.
+• Walk every other day for ten minutes at a brisk walking pace, preferably (partly) on an uneven surface (rough patch of grass or sand).
+Walking (at a brisk pace) on an uneven surface turns out to be a surprisingly good workout for all your muscles, starting with your foot and leg muscles.
+Do this for about six months.
+When you can walk comfortably at a brisk walking pace on uneven ground, you can move on to the next exercise.

 Natural running

 The technique of natural running is built into our body.
 While you make the above movements, your body is configured to run at a speed between 0 and 15 km/h (9 mi/hour).
 Of course, your muscles are absolutely not strong enough for that.
-This puts you in the same situation as a child who starts running for the first time.
-It turns out that we have a built-in training method.
+When a child starts running, they have to train their leg muscles.
+We fat people have to train our rectus abdominis, back muscles and leg muscles.
+Our body does not have enough energy to train all three muscle groups at the same time.
+If you try, your toes will get cold.

 Humans have two built-in running techniques.
-You will discover the first one for yourself.
 The second is interesting because it makes the rectus abdominis exercise while cycling possible and explains why the hands on the hind legs of our ancestors have changed into extended feet.

 The second natural running technique

 In order to be able to run at a maximum speed of about 15 km/h (9.3 mi/hour), people contract their rectus abdominis muscles and bend forward at an angle of 20° to 30°.
 This puts a heavy load on the front half of the soles of the feet, to which your cerebellum automatically responds by tensing your rectus abdominis muscles to the maximum.
-Now you fall forward in a very efficient way.
+Now you fall forward in the most efficient way possible.
 If the rectus abdominis muscles were to relax by accident, you could lose your balance and hit the ground with your face at 15 km/h.

 But our body uses another technique too.
 With every step.
 When you tense and lock your calf muscles, a right angle is created between your lower leg and your foot.
 With your knees bent, your body weight causes your ankles to tilt upward, turning your foot into a lever that push your body one foot forward for “free.”
 To make this movement possible, you have to engage nine muscle groups.
 Which makes natural running the ultimate fat burner.
 However, with this movement, your energy expenditure is not dependent on your speed, but on your weight.
 Which means that running becomes easier as you lose more weight.